jwplayer/ott-web-app/docs/configuration.md

 **features.recommendationsPlaylist** (optional)

 The eight-character Playlist ID of the Recommendations playlist that you want to use to populate the "Related Videos" shelf in your site.
 Note that Recommendations requires a JW Player Enterprise license.
 For more information about Recommendations playlists, see [this JW Player Support article](https://support.jwplayer.com/customer/portal/articles/2191721-jw-recommendations).

+Recommendations playlist is also used to show 'Because you watched' shelf on the home screen.

 ---